Jjeje007/syuppod/README.md

 Syuppod is a python3 daemon which automate sync and calculate how many packages to update for gentoo portage manager.
 It intend to be run as service using /etc/init.d/ but for debugging puproses it can be run in a terminal.
-Since git commit id 5b75f3f5b1eac2954be4380bc03d8871f5c2e2fb, it run as an unprivileged system user (syuppod) and use sudo to gain root access.
+Since git commit id 5b75f3f5b1eac2954be4380bc03d8871f5c2e2fb, it run as an unprivileged system user (syuppod) and use sudo to gain root access (only for sync).

 It uses dbus to expose informations to user space tools and it have an already written client (trival).
 With this client (syuppo-cli), you can retrieve informations about new update package available, syncing stats.